tarantool/doc/doc/dev_guide/building_documentation.rst

    .. code-block:: bash

      cd ~/tarantool-doc
-     make all                # all versions
      make sphinx-html           # multi-page English version
      make sphinx-singlehtml     # one-page English version
      make sphinx-html-ru        # multi-page Russian version
-     make sphinx-singlehtml  # one-page Russian version
+     make sphinx-singlehtml-ru  # one-page Russian version

-   Documentation is created and stored at `/www/output`:

-   * `/www/output/doc` (English versions)
-   * `/www/output/doc/ru` (Russian versions)
+     make all                   # all versions -- not recommended

+   Documentation will be created in subdirectories of `/output`:

+   * `/output/en` (files of the English version)
+   * `/output/ru` (files of the Russian version)

-   The entry point for each version is `index.html` file in the appropriate directory.
+   The entry point for each version is the `index.html` file in the appropriate directory.

 4. Set up a web-server.

-   Run the following command to set up a web-server (the example below is for Ubuntu, but the procedure is similar for other supported OS's).
+   Run the following command to set up a web-server.
+Tthe example below is for Ubuntu, but the procedure is similar for other supported operating systems.
-   Make sure to run it from the documentation output folder, as specified below:
+   Make sure to run it from the documentation output folder, `output/en` or `output/ru`, as in the example below:

    .. code-block:: bash

-     cd ~/tarantool-doc/www/output
+     cd ~/tarantool-doc/output/en
      python -m SimpleHTTPServer 8000

 5. Open your browser and enter ``127.0.0.1:8000/doc`` into the address box.
-If your local documentation build is valid, the default version (English multi-page) will be displayed in the browser.
+If your local documentation build is valid, the manual will appear in the browser.

 6. To contribute to documentation, use the ``.rst`` format for drafting and submit your updates as "Pull Requests" via GitHub.